lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ---

-## 2. GENETICS
+# 2. GENETICS

 Genetic similarity between organisms is indicative of evolutionary relatedness, since mutation accumulate within lineages and are passed on to offspring.
 Studying the genomes of extant life therefore informs evolutionary history.

-### Pseudogenes
+## Pseudogenes

-29.49\% of the human genome is made up of pseudogenes, most (but not all) of which are non-functional (either not transcribed or transcribed levels too low for functionality).
+29.49\% of the human genome is made up of pseudogenes, the vast majority of which are non-functional (either not transcribed or transcribed levels too low for functionality).

+## GULO (L-gulonolactone oxidase)

-**GULO** (L-gulonolactone oxidase): GULO is mostly conserved across the animal kingdom, with a similar gene GLDH appearing in other eukaryotes.
+GULO is mostly conserved and subject to purifying selection across the animal kingdom, with a similar gene GLDH appearing in other eukaryotes.
 It encodes for the enzyme synthesising vitamin C (ascorbic acid) from L-gulono-γ-lactone (in turn from glucose).
 However, in haplorhines (tarsiers, monkeys, apes: including humans), GULO has been broken by a point deletion (frame shift) mutation in exon 10, so we have to source our own vitamin C from our diet (or die from scurvy).
+The diet of primates is known to be vitamin C-rich (from fruits), and only a small quantity is required to avoid scurvy, so losing GULO conferred no fitness disadvantage and was lost neutrally to genetic drift.
 GULO has also been lost independently in the bat genus *Pteropus*, the domestic guinea pig (*Cavia porcellus*) and possibly the pika (*Ochotona princeps*), all of which are monophyletic groups and all are broken in different ways (parsimonious).

 In ([Mansueto & Good, 2024](https://link.springer.com/article/10.1007/s00239-024-10165-0)), it is shown that chromosome 8 (containing GULO) underwent inversion in the haplorhine lineage, but that this did not affect the functionality of GULO.
 When the pseudogene was formed, the mutation rate increased significantly, indicating loss of a selective pressure, such that the Neanderthal GULO differs from the *Homo sapiens* GULO by four SNPs.